 CDPs can collect data from first and third-party sources like web forms, transactions, email, social media, your website, mobile apps, call centers, in-store activity, and more.

 CDPs work best when they receive detailed and thorough customer data from all channels.
-If you cannot provide data from a vast array of resources, you may miss personalization and revenue boost opportunities.
+If you can’t provide data from wide range of sources, you may miss personalization and revenue opportunities.

 Behavioral Data: tracks a customer’s actions during a session on a website, an app, or a browser on a mobile device.